spokestack/spokestack.io/content/blog/user-research-for-voice-experiences/index.md

 ## Don’t forget who your real users are (psst, it’s not you!)

-You may be more savvy about voice assistants or tech in general than your subject.
+You may be more savvy about voice assistants or tech in general than your audience.
 It’s hard to step back and really hear what users are saying when you’re eager to start designing or building a product.
 Ask interviewees how they would normally complete certain tasks.
 Observe their language including nouns, verbs, and sentiment.
 Your users' natural speech will inform which utterances and intents your assistant supports and how you’ll prompt these.
 Be on the look out for any contextual clues that might reveal how or where they’re completing these tasks.
 Voice interfaces allow certain tasks to be completed while multitasking.
 Use this to your advantage.

 Here’s an example from a user interview I did for a virtual host concept for AirBnb hosts.
 An owner I spoke with had a complicated coffee maker in one of his units.
 He had made a binder full of useful tips for his guests that explained how to use his appliances.
 However, housekeeping often misplaced the binder making it hard for his guests to find.
 A simple “how does the coffee maker work?” to a voice assistant followed by step-by-step instructions could satisfy the problems of both the owner and guest.